leonardr/olipy/README.md

 ```
 from olipy.markov import MarkovGenerator
+from olipy import corpora
+text = corpora.words.literature.nonfiction.literary_shrines['text']
-g = MarkovGenerator.load(open("olipy/data/44269.txt.utf-8"), order=1, max=100)
+g = MarkovGenerator(order=1, max=100)
+g.add(text)
 print(" ".join(g.assemble()))
-# The Project Gutenberg-tm depends upon her
-# husband, whose writings never knew,
+# The Project Gutenberg-tm trademark.
+Canst thou, e'en thus, thy own savings, went as the gardens, the club.
+The quarrel occurred between
+# him and his essay on the tea-table.
+In these that, in Lamb's day, for a stray
+# relic or four years ago, taken with only Adam and _The
+# Corsair_.
+Writing to his home on his new purple and the young man you might
-# and to get up in
+# mean nothing on Christmas sports and art seriously instead of references to
-# theatrical circles two that "he was a compilation copyright in 1809, many men
-# eminent in his
-# _Prothalamion_ speaks of obtaining of course; and the
-# ...
+# the heart'--allowed--yet I got out and more convenient....
+Mr.
 ```

 mosaic.py